 By clicking on the process-tree symbol at the right-hand end of a threat’s entry, you can see a graphical representation of the threat event, along with further details such as remediation steps taken:

 Threats Xplorer page

-This shows a simple list of detected malware, including file name and path, action taken, device name, and day/time of detection.
+This shows a simple list of detected malware, including the source URL or local path, file name, action taken, device name, and day/time of detection.

-The main Network page shows you all the managed devices on your network, ordered into groups which you can create yourself (screenshot above).
+The main Network page (screenshot above) shows you all the managed devices on your network, ordered into groups which you can create yourself.
 A navigation pane on the left-hand side of the page shows your group structure, and lets you assign devices to groups by drag-and-drop.
-The Tasks menu lets you carry out various actions on selected devices, such as scans, updates, repairs and restarts.
-You can also delete devices here.
+A menu bar along the top of the main pane lets you e.g. run reports, assign policy, or delete devices.
+The Tasks menu here includes various actions that can be taken on selected devices, such as scans, updates, repairs and restarts.

 The Packages sub-page lets you configure deployment packages.
 You can specify the components to be installed, use as a relay to enable push installation, and removal of existing AV products, amongst other things.
 On the Tasks sub-page you can see the status of tasks such as scans and updates.

 Risk Management Dashboard page